inggridpris/inggridpris/README.md

 - 👋 Hi, I’m @inggridpris.
-- 👀 I’m interested in Data analyst.
+- 👀 I’m interested in Data Analyst or Data Scientist
 - 🌱 I’m currently learning about python, SQL, and Excel.
 - 💞️ I’m looking to collaborate on data analyst project that can help me build knowledge about do the job for data analyst.
-- 📫 How to reach me, you can sent me an email. my email address inggrianisendjaja@gmail.com Thank you
+- 📫 How to reach me, you can sent me an email. my email address prisciliainggriani@gmail.com Thank you

 <!---